 The executive director of the ADA, Tim Sultan, went on the record saying, “This bill represents the right balance for Arizona right now.
 It gives back to the state and the people of Arizona in the form of tax revenue, education, and public safety.”

-Regardless of the legality of recreational marijuana, Suzuki Law Offices is dedicated to representing those charged with marijuana-related criminal acts.
+Regardless of the legality of recreational marijuana, Suzuki Law Offices is dedicated to representing those charged with marijuana-related criminal acts, as well as other drug offenses.
 If you or a loved one is arrested for possessing, using, or selling marijuana, call (602) 842-6762 now for a free consultation for your case.